MBradbury/MBradbury.github.io/_projects/project-3-IoT-TRaM.md

 ## Authentication Prioritisation

-In this video a priority value is calculated for each messages received.
+In this video a priority value is calculated for each message received.
 These received messages are then inserted into a priority queue, and messages with a higher priority have their digital signature verified first.

 <video controls="" style="max-width: 100%; max-height: 100%;"><source src="/videos/millbrook-oppauth-2019-04-12-am-txrx.webm" type="video/webm"/></video>